RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 Version History
 ---------------

+2.8.1 - 12 April 2013
+= Fix performance issue introduced in 2.8

+2.8 - 5 April 2013
+= Added a warning if objects with unknown extensions (such as *.gbr) are found.

 2.7 - 28 November 2012
 = Made validator and projects this depends on available on GitHub and Maven Central = Updated pre-configured Trust Anchor Files for APNIC and LACNIC = Made Trust Anchor handling more robust
 = Disabled warnings about failure to send performance metrics

 2.6 - Internal release